Eligibility Certification and Verification

 Verification is the process School Food Authorities (SFAs) conduct annually to confirm selected students' eligibility for free and reduced price meals in the National School Lunch Program and School Breakfast Program.

 Step 1 - Determine if your School Food Authority (SFA) is required to complete an independent review of applications:

-- Information for The Independent Review of Applications
+- Information for the Second Review of Applications

 - Administrative Policy No. 1 - Second Review of School Meal Applications School Year 2019-2020

 - MDE SFA Second Review of Application Report Form School Year 2019 - 2020

-Step 2 - Determine if your Scholl Food Authority (SFA) must complete an Improvement Plan:
+Step 2 - Determine if your School Food Authority (SFA) must complete an Improvement Plan: